socieboy/forum/README.md

 ```
 php artisan forum:migrate
 ```
 This command will create the migration files, for conversations, replies, and like_replies.
-Then just excute your migration.
+Then just execute your migration:
 ```
 php artisan migrate
 ```